AbdulHadi806/zeroshq/readme.md

 You should see the virtual environment name (`venv`) in the command line prompt, indicating it's active.

 ### 5. Install Dependencies
-If the script requires external packages, there should be a `requirements.txt` file provided.
-Use the following command to install dependencies:
+If the repository contains a `requirements.txt` file, use the following command to install dependencies:
 ```bash
 pip install -r requirements.txt
 ```